martylavender/CamCam/README.md

 ## Tests
 #### Works on
 Should run on iOS7+
-Layout was designed specifically got iPhone 6 at present
+Layout was designed specifically for iPhone 6 at present

 ### Third party libraries
 Facebook SDK